crate/cratedb-guide/docs/_include/card/timeseries-explore.md

 :::{grid-item}
 :columns: auto 9 9 9
-**CrateDB for Time Series Modeling, Exploration, and Visualization**
+**CrateDB for time series modeling, exploration, and visualization**

 Access time series data from CrateDB via SQL, load it into pandas DataFrames, and visualize it using Plotly.